What’s it worth in 2022?

 Rare 2011 Aquatics 50p coin with lines across the face

-The first Aquatics 50p coin designs released for the London 2012 Olympics depicted an Olympic Swimmer with lines across the face being covered in water.
+The Aquatics 50p coin was first released for the London 2012 Olympics with an image of an Olympic swimmer with water covering the face.

 Aquatics 50p coin image

-The Aquatics 50p has a quite low mintage with 2,179,000 coins released to circulation.
-The withdrawn first edition is a rare coin with only 600 issued of this Olympic 50p swimmer coin.
+The Aquatics 50p has a low mintage with 2,179,000 coins released to circulation.

 Is the Aquatics 50p an error coin?